By Shawn Messonnier, DVM

 There are times when it might be difficult, if not impossible or impractical, to feed your pets a raw diet 100% of the time.
 Perhaps your pet is being boarded at a boarding facility or veterinary hospital that will not allow an owner to bring the pet’s regular diet for it to be fed to the pet.
 Or maybe the owner, while traveling with a pet, finds it challenging to properly store or transport raw food.
 And finally, an owner’s financial state may make feeding it impossible to feed a raw diet all the time.
 No worries!
 Here are some ways to incorporate raw into your pets’ diet.

 1. You can choose to feed raw at just one meal per day, instead of all meals.
 If you are concerned that alternating between a raw food diet to a processed diet, and then back again to a raw diet could present problems such as acute and temporary gastrointestinal issues (such as vomiting or diarrhea), this can be best avoided by using rotation feeding throughout the pet’s life.
-In a rotation form of feeding, different forms of food including raw, canned, dry, and even freeze-dried food can be offered to the pet at different times throughout the day or week.
+In a rotation form of feeding, different forms of food including raw, canned, dehydrated dog food, and even freeze-dried dog food can be offered to the pet at different times throughout the day or week.
 This will not only adjust the pet’s taste preferences to all forms of food, but will allow its gastrointestinal tract to adapt to the various forms of food and will minimize any chances of the pet developing gastroenteritis that could occur when the pet’s food is switched from one form to another.

 2. When on the road or out of town, you can choose to feed freeze dried raw, which is a raw diet with the moisture removed, while the enzymes stay intact.
 This makes it simple to transport and store since no freezing is required.
 These freeze dried pieces can also be crumbled on top of traditional kibble for taste and health benefits.